Onteon/katacoda-scenarios/05-app-creation/02_writing_hello.md

-# Writing microservice for Onteon platform
+# Writing microservice for Onteon

-Onteon Platform supports creating web application with use of servlet containers.
+Onteon supports creating web application with use of servlet containers.
 For this Spring Boot is used.
 Application created this way is also a microservice but with exposed full http API.

 For the purpose of this scenario and simplicity, there's already everything configured on the server, including required project's structure.
 Full description of the recommended structure is available [here](https://jlupin.io/documentation/continuous-delivery-maven-plugin-161/page/recommended_structure-overview.html).